Stop fox hunting – write to the Zug cantonal council

 On 16 June 2026, the hunting commission took note of the SWILD study and decided on three measures:

-This is not a complete change of course – but it is the first canton to take science seriously and draw concrete consequences.
+This is not a complete change of course – but it is the first canton to take the science seriously and draw concrete consequences.
 The other cantons have defined away the question of scientific necessity.
 Zug has investigated it.

 What the SWILD study shows

-What has happened so far in the canton of Zug
+What has happened in the canton of Zug so far

-📌 Hobby hunters as false wildlife experts
+📌 Hobby hunters as bogus wildlife experts

 How Pascal Wolf submitted petitions against fox hunting in 12 cantons – and what the authorities made of them.

-📌 Killed by the millions – for nothing: New study exposes hunters' tall tales
+📌 Killed by the millions – for nothing: new study exposes hunters' tall tales

-Study in “Biological Conservation”: Kills reduce neither populations nor damage.
+Study in «Biological Conservation»: kills reduce neither populations nor damage.

-📌 France and the fox: Hunting myths exposed
+📌 France and the fox: hunting myths exposed

 Hunting-free areas show that foxes regulate themselves.